kamarada/kamarada-website/en/_posts/2019-08-14-how-to-play-super-nintendo-games-on-opensuse-with-the-snes9x-emulator.md

 # zypper in snes9x
 ```

-Right after installing, you should be able to launch the emulador.
+Right after installing, you should be able to launch the emulator.

 ## Starting Snes9x